 Stores continued to open over the next 2 years.
 These included Jacobs Drug, Friedman's Jewelers, Hirsch's men's wear, Art Accents, Zomma Shop T-shirts, Sunset Tropical Plants, Fayva Shoes, American Handicrafts, Best Photo, The Juice Bar, The Gift Bin and The Vogue.

-On February 10, 1971, the Loews Twelve Oaks Theatre showed its first feature.
+On February 10, 1971, the Loews Twelve Oaks Theatre showed a first feature.
 The cinema was a 1,200-seat, single-screen venue and the second of two Gone With The Wind-themed theaters in Greater Atlanta.
 The Loews Twelve Oaks was a sister cinema to Atlanta's Loews Tara, which had been dedicated in July 1968.
 The Twelve Oaks Theatre at BUFORD-CLAIRMONT MALL re-opened as the Twelve Oaks 1 & 2 on May 23, 1975, and the Storeys 12 Oaks 4 on May 26, 1989.

 Major shopping hubs in the vicinity of BUFORD-CLAIRMONT MALL included NORTH DEKALB CENTER (1965) {4 miles southeast, in Dekalb County} and NORTHLAKE MALL (1971) {3 miles southeast, also in Dekalb County}.